Frequently Asked Questions About Community Radio

 Our current monthly expenses are $2000.
 We are building a supporting membership to cover these expenses.
 If you want to support KRJF click here.

 The bulk of our funding comes in small monthly donations.
-We have received grants from the Redwood Justice Fund, held special events, and tried a few crowd funding campaigns.
+We have received a grant from the Redwood Justice Fund, held special events, and are running a crowd funding campaign.
 Grants, events, underwriting, and major donors all contribute to KRJF, even added together these sources barely equal the support we’ve received from small individual donations.
 When you support KRJF you’re contributing to a valued and engaged community resource.

 4. How do I get a program onto KRJF?

 If you wish to host and/or produce a program, just let us know.
-The best place to start is by becoming a member.
-Then submit a program proposal form.
+The best place to start is by submitting a program proposal form.

 We’ll help you with training and access to the equipment needed to get your show on the air!
 Programs from unheard or under-represented voices; programs that build community; programs that engage, empower and/or inform our listeners; and programs with a local focus are especially welcome.

-5. KRJF has a full power FM license.
+5. KRJF has a low power FM license.
 What does that mean?

-Our current FCC permit is to broadcast at 88.1 FM with a 100-watt transmitter from the vicinity of Tannery Creek Lane in Bodega.
-That signal will travel about 5 miles.
-This means many in our area will be listening on the internet at www.KRJF.net.
+Our current FCC permit is to broadcast at 92.3 FM with a transmitter in Santa Rosa.
+That signal reaches most of Santa Rosa and many areas beyond and has the potential to become even larger.
+This means some in our area will be listening on the internet at www.KRJF.org.
 50% of the people listening to the radio today do so over the internet, and we expect that percentage to increase.
 Even many automobiles today have internet access.
-With better transmitter location and a minor modification to our broadcast permit our signal could reach Sebastopol and western Santa Rosa.
+With better transmitter location and a minor modification to our broadcast permit our signal could reach further into Sonoma County.

-KRJF has a class-A full power license.
-Without lapsing into a lot of technical mumbo-jumbo what this means is that we have first priority to broadcast on 88.1fm in the area of Bodega Bay and over the years as we improve our service and signal our broadcast area will grow.
+KRJF has a low power license.
+Without lapsing into a lot of technical mumbo-jumbo what this means is that we have a priority to broadcast on 92.3 fm in the area of Santa Rosa and beyond and over the years as we improve our service and signal our broadcast area will grow.

 6. Radio is dead why should I listen to KRJF?